ps1337/borg-docker/README.md

 The only change is that `borg` gets installed via the latest release from GitHub instead of using pip because otherwise with the missing native msgpack, performance is < 0.

 Use `make build` and `make run` to start a dockerized borg instance.
 Please check the `Makefile` for things you have to configure.
+You can also use the built image from docker hub using `docker pull bananafett/borg-docker` :)

 All credits go to sebcworks :)